kgatman/documentation/docs/ereg/DeployingMappings.md

-# Mappings and Serialized Object auto Deployment
+# Mappings and Serialized Object Pipeline

 !!! warning
     * First start with your local instance before attempting to update the live server.